berwyn/faye.java/README.md

 Faye-Android
 ============

-A Faye client for Android, based on @koush's WebSocketClient and code from here: https://code.google.com/p/android-faye-client/
+A Faye client for Android, based on Koush's WebSocketClient (https://github.com/koush/android-websockets) and code from here: https://code.google.com/p/android-faye-client/

 Still not quite release quality, use at your own risk :P